luphysics/PyMODA/packages/biphaseWavPython/for_testing/readme.txt

 ${LD_LIBRARY_PATH}:MR/v96/runtime/glnxa64:MR/v96/bin/glnxa64:MR/v96/sys/os/glnxa64:MR/v96/sys/opengl/lib/glnxa64

-3. Using the bispecWavNew Package
+3. Using the biphaseWavPython Package

-The bispecWavNew package is on your Python path.
+The biphaseWavPython package is on your Python path.
 To import it into a Python script or session, execute:

-    import bispecWavNew
+    import biphaseWavPython

 If a namespace must be specified for the package, modify the import statement accordingly.